HammyHavoc/matrix-protocol-eurorack-module/README.md

 ## Software
 Declarative and reproducible configurations to encourage experimentation, sharing and pull requests.
 Screw up?
 Boot into a different version of your configuration at startup.

+Matrix protocol is free open source, decentralized, self-hostable, and is seeing enormous success within the EU bloc with emergency services, government and military all relying on it for their real-time comms.
+Good enough for them, good enough for everyone.
+Imagine what you can do with Matrix protocol that can complement commonly getting audio, MIDI and CV into a globe-spanning open protcol.

 ## Not a Euro~c~rack user?
 Plug in a high quality external PSU and 3D print a case to fit your use.

+## Goals
+- Some people choose to put a man on the moon.
+We choose to take the ~piss~ biscuit by setting a world record for the largest decentralized synth patch and taking a Eurorack patch around the globe umpteen times.
+- Accessible and affordable.
+We want everyone to have one, even if they have to build it for themselves (a little bit of synth DIY never hurt anybody).
+- We want people to be able to build these and sell them.
+Bollocks to the likes of Brexit and tariffs—connect the world through music and serendipitous connections with both familiar and new faces and sounds.